apua/colorprint/README.rst

    [1;38;5;27mabc[m [1;38;5;27m123[m

-If there is mixed color used frequently, you can set it as default.
+If there is mixed color used frequently, you can set it to environment attribute.
 See `Customization`_ section below.

 Command